 9 Nights 10 Days, Saturday, April 25th through Tuesday, May 5th 2020

 Day 3 - Monday, April 27th After a well-needed rest and a full Irish breakfast at Hotel, you will have the remainder of the day to explore and enjoy all that the village of Bunratty offers as well as 'The Bunratty Castle' and 'Bunratty Folk Park'.
 Admission to the castle and park are again included in your package.
 Enjoy the fascinating 15th century castle and the 26 acres on which an 18th-century rural village was completely and authentically reconstructed and re-presented.
 Since you were only in two rooms of the castle last night, I suggest you trundle up to the ramparts for a view of the area that had once been reserved for the castle’s lords, ladies and defenders!
 You could easily spend the day in the Park which showcases 30 individual buildings from manor house to a fully licensed pub.
 This is not Disneyland!
 Across from the Bunratty Castle is 'The Buttery' a nice pub to have lunch.
 Next to the Buttery is an outlet for the Blarney Woolen Mills.
 Dinner tonight is at the world-famous Durty Nelly’s! to the left of the castle.

 2 Nights at, 'The Tullamore Court Hotel' in Tullamore.

-2 nights at, 'The Sligo Park Hotel. in Sligo.
+2 nights at, 'The Radisson Blu Hotel Sligo

 2 Nights at the Wyatt Hotel in Westport, Co.
 Mayo.